hivdb/chiro-cms/resources/covid-review.md

 Remdesivir resistance in a related coronavirus has been selected in the murine hepatitis virus (MHV) during prolonged _in vitro_ passage in the presence of remdesivir[^10.1128/mBio.00221-18].
 The remdesivir-resistant mutations are in the RdRp fingers domain.
 Introducing the homologous substitutions into SARS-CoV (F480L + V557L) resulted in a virus with reduced replication and about 6-fold reduced remdesivir susceptibility [^10.1128/mBio.00221-18].

 Remdesivir is administered intravenously with a loading dose of 200 mg followed by 100 mg daily for 5 to 10 days in adult patients[^10.1002/phar.2398][^10.1016/j.onehlt.2020.100128].
 Following intravenous administration, the achievable maximum remdesivir plasma concentration (Cmax) is predicted to be at least twice as high as its most commonly reported EC<sub>50</sub>s[^10.1002/cpt.1909].
 There have been 3 published randomized clinical trials of remdesivir.
 The NIH Adaptive Covid-19 Treatment Trial[^10.1056/NEJMoa2007764] and a Chinese trial[^10.1016/S0140-6736(20)31022-9] were double-blinded placebo-controlled trials.
 The Gilead SIMPLE trial randomized patients to receive 5 vs. 10 days of treatment[^10.1056/NEJMoa2015301].

-Of note, the Chinese study did not reach the planned enrollment of 450 patients because the outbreak was controlled in China.

 Preliminary results from the NIH Adaptive COVID-19 Treatment Trial (ACTT) were announced on April 29th, 2020 after after an interim analysis by the data safety monitoring board and published on May 22, 2020[^10.1056/NEJMoa2007764].
 Of 1063 randomized hospitalized patients, 541 were assigned to remdesivir (200 mg IV followed by 100 mg IV daily x 9 days) and 522 to placebo.
 Approximately, 180 patients in each group completed 10 days of treatment.
 About 100 in each group were still on treatment or had missing treatment data at the time of the analysis.
 And 225-250 in each group received fewer than 10 days of therapy primarily because they recovered, died, or experienced serious adverse effects.